 - Dress Style:

 Striking gold lamé suit, normally worn over a bright red ruffled shirt (though early shows featured a crinkly purple one).
 Glittery gold platform boots.
-Wore a sparkly red suit on Jimmy Kimmel's (RED) Special in 2016.
+Wears a sparkly red suit on Jimmy Kimmel's 2016 (RED) Special.
 Maintains a ghostly complexion and contrasts this with blood-red lipstick, dark